sthenusan/SearchEngine-IR/README.md

 ####   Please copy stopwords.txt & stem.txt to the analysis folder #######
 ##########################################################################################
 ```

 ### Custom stop words, stemming and synonym new analyzer along with the standard analyzer
+I have given stopword consideration in tokenitation, Stemming and synonym support as well.
 ```
 PUT /cricsearch/
 {